One unusual fact about all 9 remaining unbeaten college basketball teams | NCAA.com

 Beware . . .
 After a five-game home stand, Big East play begins Dec.
 29 with a dangerous trip to Seton Hall.

-HOUSTON (8-0).
-The Cougars opened a new arena Saturday by beating Oregon.
+HOUSTON (10-0).
+The Cougars opened a new arena on Dec.
+1 by beating Oregon.
 That’s called a statement win.
-This is only the third 8-0 start since the 1969-1970 season, and first in 21 years.
+This week, they topped Saint Louis in a nail-biting finish for only the second 10-0 start in program history.

-Did you know . . . the Cougars have won 20 home games in a row, second longest streak in the nation.
+Did you know . . . the Cougars have won 23 home games in a row, the longest streak in the nation.
 But the first 19 were at the place they borrowed at Texas Southern, while Fertitta Center was being built.

 Beware . . .
-A treacherous series of home games starting with LSU on Wednesday.
+Houston will play conference rival Cincinnati twice more before the conference tournament, and though the Bearcats are 9-2, they could pose a challenge to the undefeated Cougars.

 MORE: We handed out 22 awards for three days of the ACC-Big Ten Challenge